 It’s amazing how the painter and sculptor, Bruno Torf, has lovingly restored his art gallery and most of the pieces that were destroyed in the fire.
 The remains of some are now featured in the gallery.

 Bruno was in the gallery and greeted all visitors spending time to tell his story and share the stories behind the pieces.
 Many of which have been inspired by his intrepid journeys to some the worlds most intriguing and remote regions

-The real treat is of course the garden.
+The real treat is of course the garden full of sculptures.
 It was a magical land filled with life sized terracotta goddesses and goblins, warriors and wizards appearing from deep within the rainforest setting.

 I highly recommend a visit to Bruno’s Sculpture Garden.

-Go trout fishing at Buxton Trout Farm
+6. Go trout fishing at Buxton Trout Farm

-I wasn’t that excited about visiting a trout farm, but I really enjoyed Buxton Trout Farm as did the kids.
+I wasn’t that excited about visiting a trout farm, but I really enjoyed Buxton Trout Farm, as did the kids.

 One of the workers Stuart, took us on a short tour of the farm to learn the inner workings and feed the fish.
 It was fascinating to hear the process behind the harvesting of trout – a huge industry in Victoria.